erik/pension/README.md

 # pension
-Alert when ec2 instances are scheduled for retirement
+:tada: check for ec2 instances scheduled for retirement or maintenance events.